mikey-austin/llm-spam-filter/README.md

    - If whitelisted, the email is marked as non-spam and returned immediately
 4. If not whitelisted, the filter checks if the sender is in the cache
 5. If not cached, it truncates the email body if it exceeds the configured size limit
-6. It sends the email to Amazon Bedrock for analysis
+6. It sends the email to the configured LLM provider (Amazon Bedrock or Google Gemini) for analysis
 7. Based on the analysis result, it adds headers to the email
 8. The email is returned to Postfix for delivery
 9. The sender is cached to save costs on future emails